rushipawarms/rushipawarms/README.md

 - 👋 Hi, I’m Rushikesh Pawar.
-- ✨ Interested in frontend technologies and problem solving.
+- ✨ Interested in technologies and problem solving.

 <!---